chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_HOME` - Location where Orbit stores its data.
 By default Orbit reads and writes to "$HOME/.orbit" on Unix systems and "%USERPROFILE%/.orbit" on Windows systems.

-- `ORBIT_CACHE` - Location where Orbit caches installed ip.
-By default it is "$ORBIT_HOME/cache".

-- `ORBIT_ARCHIVE` - Location where Orbit archives downloaded ip.
-By default it is "$ORBIT_HOME/archive".

 - `NO_COLOR` - If set, do not print colorized output to the terminal.

 - `ORBIT_WIN_LITERAL_CMD` - If set, disables the default behavior of checking for programs ending with ".exe" then ".bat" when a program name without extension is not found on Windows systems.